-To get a better idea of some of the compensation opportunities available to you, check out these surrogacy agencies:
+To get a better idea of some of the compensation opportunities available to you can contact a surrogacy agency today.

-To learn more about the compensation you would be eligible for as a surrogate, or to start your own surrogacy process, contact a surrogacy professional now to request free information with no obligation.
+To get more information about compensation you would be eligible for as a surrogate, or to start your own surrogacy process, contact a surrogacy professional now.